 This program created the ‘Clique Mon Commerce’ platform to help professionals determine the solution best-suited to their needs, depending on the nature of their activity and their geographical location.
 Thanks to this database, you have access to a list of operators recommended by the government.

 Secondly, a digital check of €500 can be granted for companies wishing to equip themselves with distance selling solutions (e-commerce) and develop their online activity.
 This aid is only open to traders who have undergone an administrative closure and to professionals in the hotel and catering industry.
 This check should help them to cover, for example, the cost of creating a website or joining an online platform.

 This help is available from January 2021 on presentation of your invoice to the service and payment agency.
 The grant will be paid directly to your account and cannot exceed € 500.

 Note also that some municipalities have taken advantage of the financial support of the government to set up e-commerce platforms in favor of local artisans and traders.
 Your community may have already joined this program!
 Do not hesitate to inquire at your town hall or your intermunicipal authority.
 Your CCI or CMA can also offer some advice.

-If you would like more information, or need assistance with setting up a business in France, please send us an email at email@example.com – we are here to help you make your #Frenchdreamlife a success!
+If you would like more information, or need assistance with setting up a business in France, please contact us – we are here to help you make your #Frenchdreamlife a success!